ITSLIFE - Learning for Teaching

 WHO ARE THE KEY ORGANISATIONS? (listed alphabetically)

-Department for Innovation Universities and Skills (DIUS)
+Department for Business, Innovation and Skills (BIS)

 This new Department brings together functions from two former departments.
-The Science and innovation responsibilities from the Department of Trade and Industry, and further and higher education from the Department for Education and Skills make up DIUS.
+The Science and innovation responsibilities from the Department of Trade and Industry, and further and higher education from the Department for Education and Skills make up BIS.

-Their website is at: http://www.dius.gov.uk/index.html
+Their website is at: http://www.bis.gov.uk/

-Department web site is at http://www.dcsf.gov.uk/index.htm
+Department web site is at http://www.education.gov.uk/

 Institute for Learning (IfL)

 The Institute for Learning (IfL) is the professional body for teachers, trainers, tutors, student teachers and assessors in the learning and skills sector.
 They are the organisation which confers the new professional status through Qualified Teacher Learning and Skills (QTLS) and Associate Teacher Learning and Skills (ATLS).
 Under regulations which came into force in September 2007, all teaching practitioners in the Lifelong Learning sector are required to register as members of IfL, undertake CPD each year and abide by the IfL Code of Professional Practice (pdf).
 The regulations are supported by contractual requirements for LSC-funded provision, thus extending to cover teachers throughout the wider further education and skills sector.
+Teachers new to the sector from September 2007 are required to become licensed practitioners, which in simple terms means gaining Qualified Teacher Learning and Skills (QTLS) or Associate Teacher Learning and Skills (ATLS) status.
+Although not mandatory for them, existing teachers are also encouraged to become licensed practitioners, as this will become the benchmark for the sector.

 The IfL website is at http://www.ifl.ac.uk/home